rust-lang/book/second-edition/src/ch03-05-control-flow.md

 condition.
 In this case, the condition checks whether or not the variable `number` has a value less than 5.
-The block of code we want to execute if the condition is true is placed immediately after the condition inside curly braces.
+The block of code we want to execute if the condition is true is placed immediately after the condition inside curly brackets.
 Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the “Comparing the Guess to the Secret Number” section of Chapter 2.
 Optionally, we can also include an `else` expression, which we chose